 Good Budget takes advantage of the age-old type of budgeting with digital envelopes.
 You decide on the “envelopes” you want to use to save your money and then you label them as a way to track your spending and control your budget.
 You can customize every category based on your own goals and routine spending habits, and you can tie your banks to the app as well to log your income in every category as well as your spending to see how they affect your budgeted amounts.
 You are provided 10 regular digital envelopes and 10 annual or “extra” envelopes for categories like Christmas spending or travel.

 Technology provides a large assortment of tools and resources to make your daily life and your daily spending more rewarding.
-With the right app you can easily track your spending, your bills, your budget and your investing to reach your financial goals and keep yourself on the right track to future success.
+With the right app you can easily track your spending, your bills, your budget and your investing to reach your financial goals, avoid payday loans and keep yourself on the right track to future financial success.